aosabook/500lines/objmodel/chapter.md

 ability to read
 and write attributes into objects, the ability to call methods on objects, and the ability for a class to be a subclass of another class.
-Right from the beginning, classes will be regular objects that can themselves have attributes and methods.
+Right from the beginning, classes will be completely ordinary objects that can themselves have attributes and methods.

 A note on terminology: In this chapter I will use the word "instance" to mean